-As at September 30, 2023, the exercise prices for options outstanding under the Company's stock option plan range from \$0.12 to \$0.45, and the weighted average remaining contractual life for stock options under the Company's stock option plan is 3.32 years.
+As at September 30, 2024, the exercise prices for options outstanding under the Company's stock option plan range from \$0.12 to \$0.25, and the weighted average remaining contractual life for stock options under the Company's stock option plan is 3.38 years.

-7. Financial Instruments and Risk Management
+8. Financial Instruments and Risk Management

-The Company's financial instruments include cash and accounts payable and accrued liabilities.
+The Company's financial instruments include cash and cash equivalents and accounts payable and accrued liabilities.
 The carrying values of these financial instruments approximate their fair value due to their short-term maturity.
-Cash is the only financial asset that is measured at fair value subsequent to initial recognition, which is measured based on level 1 input of the fair value hierarchy.
+Cash and cash equivalents is the only financial asset that is measured at fair value subsequent to initial recognition, which is measured based on level 1 input of the fair value hierarchy.